 The feature service in the example contains several datasets, including three that describe C2 Military Operations using points, lines, and areas (polygons).
 The number in parenthesis indicates the index position inside the feature service.
 To access a specific set of features, append the index position to the URL for the service.
 Hostile Units, for example, can be accessed at https://sampleserver6.arcgisonline.com/arcgis/rest/services/Military/FeatureServer/6.

 Features in your ArcGIS Runtime app are stored in feature tables of which there are many types.
 Features that come directly from an ArcGIS feature service are stored in a service feature table, which is created using the URL for the service and index position (see the URL above).
-Features read from a local geodatabase are stored in a geodatabase feature table, for more information on how to create a geodatabase see Take a layer offline.
-Static features stored in a map or scene or portal item are stored in a feature collection table as part of a feature collection.
-Features from a WFS feature service are stored in a WFS feature table.
+Features read from a local geodatabase are stored in a geodatabase feature table; for more information on how to create a geodatabase see Take a layer offline.
+Static features stored in a map, scene, or portal item are stored in a feature collection table as part of a feature collection.
+Features from a web feature service are stored in a WFS feature table.

 Since a feature service or local geodatabase can contain several sets of features (tables, in other words), you may need to create many feature tables in your ArcGIS Runtime app to represent all the datasets you need.

 Different feature table types return different feature objects.
 Feature tables that inherit directly from the FeatureTable base class return the Feature object type.
 Feature tables which inherit from ArcGISFeatureTable have additional capabilities such as attachments, these return ArcGISFeature objects.

 For increased efficiency, the ArcGISFeature object implements the loadable pattern.
 When fetching features for rendering and query purposes, a minimum set of required fields are returned, such as identifiers, geometry, fields used for symbolizing, and so on.
 When you need all of the available fields you can simply load the feature.